Densely branching trees as models for H\'enon-like and Lozi-like attractors: Geometry of the trees

 \subsection{Dense branching for trees arising from the H\'enon attractors}

-For the H\'enon maps the points in $W^u_P \cap y$-axis do not play a special role, as the analogues of points $W^u_X \cap y$-axis for the Lozi maps.
-The analogues of points of $W^u_X \cap y$-axis are the critical points of the H\'enon maps, introduced in \cite{BK}, Section 4 and carefully studied in Section 6 (for Henon-like maps see \cite{MV}, Sections 5 and 7).
-The critical points of the He\'non maps are located on a curve ($C^{1/2}$-curve).
-The part of this curve which belongs to $D$, say $E'$, lies in $\Omega$ and will play the role of $E$, Note that all points of $H_{a,b}^{-n}(E') \cap \partial^u D$ are preimages of some critical points and these points are the analogues of points $Y^n_q$.
+The analogues of points of $W^u_X \cap E$ of the Lozi-like maps are critical points of the H\'enon maps.
+The set of critical points $\mathcal{C}$ is introduced and studied in detail in \cite{WY}.
+It is shown in \cite{BS2} that $\mathcal{C}$ lies on an arc $\K$ (constructed in \cite{BS2}), and for the H\'enon maps the arc $\K$ plays the role of the arc $E = \Delta \cap \kappa$.
+Note that all points of $H_{a,b}^{-n}(\K) \cap \partial^u D$, $n \in \N$, are preimages of some critical points and these points are the analogues of points $Y^n_q$.